deCodedLife/GoRest/README.md

 ## GO REST
 It's a powerful tool for deploying your database for REST api.
-All what you need is a schema of your database.
+All what you need is a schema of your database!

-This project automatically creates tables from raw json files handles GET, POST, PUT and DELETE methods for them
+This project automatically creates tables from raw json files and handles GET, POST, PUT, DELETE methods for them

 ---